 Before my first trip to Europe I wouldn’t have been able to tell you where Karlsruhe, Katowice or Klagenfurt was on the map.
-Since then I not only know where they are, I have used their airports and have saved hundreds of Euros in the process.
+I now not only know where they are, I have used their airports and have saved hundreds of Euros in the process.

 [Amsterdam Schiphol Airport – Closest isn’t always cheapest]

 My criteria for flying in Europe is to book flights that are on sale to places I haven’t been.
 Occasionally though I need to fly to specific places within a given time.
 Having locked in travel dates can mean having to fly on expensive tickets.
 You may be able to save money though by using alternative airports close to your destinations.